rotskoff-group/idiom/README.md

 **Model checkpoints**: https://huggingface.co/jxliu2/idiom

 You can do so with the following commands.
-You must first create a HuggingFace account.
-Then, from the root of the cloned `IDiom` directory, do:
+From the root of the cloned `IDiom` directory, do:

 ```bash
 uv tool install huggingface_hub